manorrock/assistant/ROADMAP.md

 - [ ] Refactor /llmApiKey command to use '/llm apiKey' instead of '/llmApiKey'
 - [ ] Refactor /llmEndpoint command to use '/llm endpoint' instead of '/llmEndpoint'
 - [ ] Refactor /llmTemperature command to use '/llm temperature' instead of '/llmTemperature'
-- [ ] Refactor Netbeans plugin to dispatch to the CLI version
 - [ ] Refactor IntelliJ plugin to dispatch to the CLI version
 - [ ] Refactor Eclipse plugin to dispatch to the CLI version
 - [ ] Design and implement a common Command interface with standardized methods across all platforms